-We may retain future earnings, if any, for future operations, expansion and debt repayment and, except for the previously-declared one-time cash dividend that was paid prior to our initial public offering, have no current plans to pay any cash dividends for the foreseeable future.
+We may retain future earnings, if any, for future operations, expansion and debt repayment and have no current plans to pay any cash dividends for the foreseeable future.
 Any decision to declare and pay dividends in the future will be made at the discretion of our board of directors and will depend on, among other things, our results of operations, financial condition, cash requirements, contractual restrictions and other factors that our board of directors may deem relevant.
 In addition, our ability to pay dividends may be limited by covenants of any existing and future outstanding indebtedness we or our subsidiaries incur, including our credit facility.
 As a result, you may not receive any return on an investment in our common stock unless you sell our common stock for a price greater than that which you paid for it.